-Set Up Your KVM Virtual Machine for a Remote Server Cluster
+Set Up Your KVM Virtual Machine for a Cloud Server Cluster

 First configure the VM on the master node, and then configure the VM on each worker node.

-Follow these steps to setup and configure your VM on a cluster of servers in a remote deployment:
+Follow these steps to set up and configure your VM on a cluster of servers in a cloud deployment:

 Verify that your master node meets the VM requirements.